 You deserve a break – but don’t forget to stay vigilant!

-No one wants to think about crime and theft when they’re on summer vacation, especially after the long months of COVID-19 lockdown and pandemic-related stress.
+No one wants to think about crime and theft when they’re on summer vacation.
 But unfortunately, attackers don’t take time off, and unlike school – criminals are always in session.

 While you’re enjoying your break from the day-to-day, here are 5 tips for ensuring you don’t raise the risk levels while you lower your guard.

-5 simple guidelines to a secure summer vacation
+5 simple guidelines for a secure summer vacation

 #1.
 Use mobile data plans or secure WiFi